Gets or sets the command-specific data for a particular command.

 <inputBindingDerivedClass> <inputBindingDerivedClass.CommandParameter> <commandParameterObject/> </inputBindingDerivedClass.CommandParameter> </inputBindingDerivedClass>

 Property ValueType: System.Object

 The command-specific data.
-The default is a null reference (Nothing in Visual Basic).
+The default is Nothing.

 The property is used to pass specific information to the command when it is executed.
 The type of the data is defined by the command.
 Many commands do not expect command parameters; for these commands, any command parameters passed will be ignored.